ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-05-ptx-mental-model.md

 ### Simplest matmul using PTX

-During the Chuseok (Mid-Autumn Festibal) break I decided to build a clear mental model for how `mma` works at the PTX level.
+During the Chuseok (Mid-Autumn Festival) break I decided to build a clear mental model for how `mma` works at the PTX level.

 The example below is close to the simplest matrix multiply that mixes CUDA and PTX.